1layer2many/1layer2many.github.io/_posts/2019-01-08-neural-network-intro.md

 ---
 layout: post
 title: A look into the working of GANs...
-subtitle: ...Gaand a dive into some of its implementations
+subtitle: ...and a dive into some of its implementations
 bigimg: /img/banner.jpg
 tags: [gan, cnn]
 comments: false